afrizz19/money-tracker/README.md

 The application automatically creates the necessary database tables when you first start the MySQL container.
 The database includes:

 - **transactions**: Stores all income and expense records
-- **settings**: Stores user preferences like initial balance and currency
+- **settings**: Stores user preferences like initial balance

 ## Usage

-1. **Set Initial Balance**: Click the "Settings" button to set your starting balance
-2. **Add Transactions**: Click "Add Transaction" to record income or expenses
+1. **Add Transactions**: Click "Add Transaction" to record income or expenses
-3. **Track Usage**: Use the "Usage" field to categorize your transactions
+2. **Track Usage**: Use the "Usage" field to categorize your transactions
-4. **Monitor Balance**: View your current balance in the summary cards
+3. **Monitor Balance**: View your current balance in the summary cards
-5. **Manage Transactions**: Delete transactions using the trash icon
+4. **Manage Transactions**: Delete transactions using the trash icon

 ## API Endpoints